AltidSec/sulka-docs/source/user-guide.rst

 Init Managers
 =============

-Currently, Sulka primarily supports sysvinit as the init manager.
+Currently, Sulka primarily supports systemd as the init manager.
-Using systemd as the init manager should be possible, and all the custom initialization scripts have their systemd service counterparts.
-However, systemd is not actively used and tested, so there may be some things missing.
+Using sysvinit as the init manager should be possible, and all the custom services have their sysvinit counterparts.
-More complete systemd support is planned for the future.
-Please raise an issue in the ``meta-sulka-distro`` repository if getting this is urgent to you.
+Basic testing is performed on both init managers, but the development is done mostly on systemd-based systems.

 Mandatory Access Control Modules
 ================================